Table of content

 #3.
 Decide Where Do You Want To Hire Remote Developers From

-Depending on the location of the remote developers, you may need to deal with cultural & language differences, rate, and ease of coordination.
-If you’re in the US, UK, or Western Europe, it makes sense to seek remote software developers from Ukraine.
+Depending on the location of the remote developers, you may need to deal with cultural & linguistic differences, rate, and ease of coordination.
+If you’re in the US, UK, or Western Europe, it makes sense to hire remote software developers from Eastern Europe.

-Ukrainian developers are familiar with the western working culture, possess well-tested skills and they are highly affordable.
-Also, Ukraine is close to many western countries, which facilitate real-time discussions during working hours.
+Eastern European developers are familiar with the western working culture, possess well-tested skills and they are highly affordable.
+Also, it is close to many western countries, which facilitate real-time discussions during working hours.

 #4.
 Access Talent Pool